 Research and Innovation Grants

-Research & Innovation Grants may be used to attend academic conferences, for travel to and from study abroad programs, as a stipend for a research position, for research equipment or tools, membership in academic societies, and more.
+Research and Innovation Grants may be used to attend academic conferences, for travel to and from study abroad programs, as a stipend for a research position, for research equipment or tools, membership in academic societies, and more.
 Your funds may not be used during the regular academic year to pay for anything that is covered by tuition/financial aid or anything for which you receive academic credit.
 See also "How a RIG Can Be Used" for more details.
 Questions?
 Please feel free to contact us or come to walk-in hours, below.